First impression of the DigitalOcean App Platform

 In this post, I'll outline my experience with the platform and give some opinions - as well as a wishlist for where DigitalOcean goes next with the platform.

-At the time of writing, the stack I use to develop this blog is not supported out-of-the-box.
+At the time of writing, the stack I use in everyday development (.NET) is not supported out-of-the-box.
 However, DigitalOcean Apps can be built and run from a simple Docker container.
-This is great, but is mostly expected these days - especially when comparing with the likes of Azure’s App Service or Google App Engine.
+This is great, but is mostly expected these days - especially when comparing with the likes of Azure's App Service or Google App Engine.
 I imagine the .NET stack is not super popular with their users.

 You connect your code to the App platform via GitHub, which is super convenient.
 I found it very easy to work with, and very pleased that I didn't have to set up a pipeline or GitHub action, though I may end up doing so anyway to integrate unit testing.